leslyclopez11/hmpl-lang.github.io/docs.md

 > It is worth considering that if an array is passed, then if the `initId` property is not specified, the request will be sent without a options object

 The `id` value of each options identification object is unique.
-The value type is `string`
+The property value is a `string` or a `number`.

 The function returns an object that depends on the template string to determine the number of properties.
 If there are 2 or more request objects in the template string, then the `requests` property is added, which has the value of an array of objects for each request object.
 Their properties are copied as if there was one request object in the template string.